libsdl-org/SDL/docs/README-emscripten.md

 audio data will flow.
 If the user denies it, the app is not informed and will just continue to receive silence.

-SDL3 allows you to open the audio device at any time; it'll just throw away audio data until the user interacts with the page, and then start feeding the browser seamlessly, but for SDL2, you need to manage this yourself.

-Modern web browsers will not permit web pages to produce sound before the user has interacted with them; this is for several reasons, not the least of which being that no one likes when a random browser tab suddenly starts making noise and the user has to scramble to figure out which and silence it.
+Modern web browsers will not permit web pages to produce sound before the user has interacted with them (clicked or tapped on them, usually); this is for several reasons, not the least of which being that no one likes when a random browser tab suddenly starts making noise and the user has to scramble to figure out which and silence it.

-To solve this, most browsers will refuse to let a web app use the audio subsystem at all before the user has interacted with (clicked on) the page in a meaningful way.
-SDL-based apps also have to deal with this problem; if the user hasn't interacted with the page, SDL_OpenAudioDevice will fail.
+SDL will allow you to open the audio device for playback in this circumstance, and your audio callback will fire, but SDL will throw the audio data away until the user interacts with the page.
+This helps apps that depend on the audio callback to make progress, and also keeps audio playback in sync once the app is finally allowed to make noise.

-There are two reasonable ways to deal with this: if you are writing some sort of media player thing, where the user expects there to be a volume control when you mouseover the canvas, just default that control to a muted state; if the user clicks on the control to unmute it, on this first click, open the audio device.
-This allows the media to play at start, the user can reasonably opt-in to listening, and you never get access denied to the audio device.
+There are two reasonable ways to deal with the silence at the app level: if you are writing some sort of media player thing, where the user expects there to be a volume control when you mouseover the canvas, just default that control to a muted state; if the user clicks on the control to unmute it, on this first click, open the audio device.
+This allows the media to play at start, and the user can reasonably opt-in to listening.

 Many games do not have this sort of UI, and are more rigid about starting audio along with everything else at the start of the process.
 For these, your